jankowtf/reactr/README.md

   - *getting* the value of a reactive object: argument `strict_get`
   - *setting* the value of a reactive object: argument `strict_set`

-  See vignette [Strictness]() for details.
+  See vignette [Strictness](https://github.com/Rappster/reactr/blob/master/vignettes/strictness.Rmd) for details.

 3. The environment in which to set a reactive object can be chosen via argument `where`

-4. The package implements a caching mechanism: the binding functions are only executed when one of the referenced objects has actually changed.
-Otherwise a cached value is returned.
+4. The package implements a **caching mechanism**: the binding functions are only executed when they need to be, i.e. only if one of the referenced objects has actually changed.
+Otherwise a cached value that has been stored from the last update run is returned.

-  While this may cost more than it actually helps in scenarios where the binding functions are quite simple, such a mechanism *may* significantly reduce computation times in case of more complex binding functions that take very long to run.
-See vignette [Caching]() for details.
+  While this may cost more than it actually helps in scenarios where the binding functions are quite simple and thus don't take long to run, such a mechanism *may* significantly reduce computation times in case of more complex binding functions that take very long to run.
+See vignette [Caching](https://github.com/Rappster/reactr/blob/master/vignettes/caching.Rmd) for details.

-5. You can choose between a *pull* and a *push* paradigm with respect to how changes are propagated through the system.
+5. You can choose between a **pull** and a **push** paradigm with respect to how changes are propagated through the system.

   When using *pull* paradigm (the default), objects referencing an object that has changed are not informed of this change until they are explicitly requested (by `get()` or its syntactical sugars).

   When using a *push* paradigm, an object that changed informs all objects that have a reference to it about the change by implicitly calling the `$get()` method of their `ReactiveObject.S3` class instance which translates to an actual `get()` of the respective reactive objects.

-  See vignette [Pushing]() for details on this.
+  See vignette [Pushing](https://github.com/Rappster/reactr/blob/master/vignettes/pushing.Rmd) for details on this.

 -----

+# Reactivity scenarios

 ## Scenario 1: one-directional (1)